kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be speaking on a podcast with S. Hanselman
 - I received a scholarship from Google to attend this year's GHC Conference!
 - I've been accepted to JP Morgan's Advancing Black Pathways in AI & Quantitative Modeling Summit
+- I've been invited to (and will attend) Fb's Virtual Vivid in Research event
+- I have been funded to attend the Upstate Number Theory Conference 2021!

 ## 2020